Darla Moore School of Business: MBA programs

 The Moore School designed the Professional MBA program as a part-time, 28-month MBA program for working professionals.
 Students have the options of taking classes in 20 locations throughout SC and one location in Charlotte, NC.
 Some classes are also broadcast over South Carolina's public television system, ETV.
-Although the program is over 36 years old, email and the internet are critical tools for students.
 The professors that teach in the program are the same professors who teach full-time students.